ivansaenz/southwest-price-drop-bot/README.md

 # ALERT!
-## It seems SW got smart and is blocking the Heroku IPs from accessing their site.
+### It seems SW got smart and is blocking the Heroku IPs from accessing their site.
 I'm trying to find a workaround, but it's tough.
 Local deployments should work fine, as should other cloud providers (Azure, AWS, Digital Ocean, etc).

+### In the meantime, @GC-Guy added support for a proxy when making the calls to SW's site.

 # Southwest Price Drop Bot

 This tool lets you monitor the price of Southwest flights that you've booked.
 It will notify you if the price drops below what you originally paid.
 Then you can [re-book the same flight](http://dealswelike.boardingarea.com/2014/02/28/if-a-southwest-flight-goes-down-in-price/) and get Southwest credit for the price difference.
 This tool also lets you monitor the price of all Southwest flights on a given day.
 It will notify you if any flight on that day drops below the previous cheapest flight.